How Much to Tip Your Uber Driver: A Complete Tipping Guide

 Do Uber drivers see your tip?

-Yes, Uber drivers can see the tip amount, but not until after they’ve rated you.
-This means your tip doesn’t influence your rating.
+Yes, Uber drivers can see the tip amount, but not until after they have rated you.
+This means your tip does not influence your rating.
 Drivers see tips in their earnings summary, and tips added through the app go directly to the driver with no Uber commission.

 Is it rude not to tip Uber?

-While not tipping isn’t technically “rude” since it’s optional, it’s increasingly considered poor etiquette — similar to not tipping at a restaurant.
+While not tipping is not technically rude since it is optional, it is increasingly considered poor etiquette, similar to not tipping at a restaurant.
 Uber drivers rely on tips as a significant portion of their income, and most drivers remember non-tippers.
-For standard service, 15–20% is the expected norm.
+For standard service, 15-20% is the expected norm.

 Do Uber drivers keep 100% of tips?